Skip to content

 The ENAT (meaning “Mother” in Amharic) Study, is a pragmatic effectiveness study (ISRCTN15116516) that aims to test the impact of packages of antenatal interventions to optimize maternal nutritional status and infection management in pregnancy, on maternal and infant health outcomes in West Gojjam and South Gondar Zones of Amhara regional state, Ethiopia.

-Beginning in August 2022, we enrolled approximately 2,400 mothers across 12 health centers- all follow-up was completed in July 2022.
+From 2021-2022, we enrolled 2,400 pregnant women across 12 rural health centers.
 In all study health centers, the quality of routine antenatal care was strengthened, including equipping facilities, health provider training, and community mobilization.
-Health centers were randomized to receive either an enhanced nutrition package, or routine care.
-The nutrition package included the provision of iron-folate and adequately iodized salt to all women and balanced energy protein supplement to malnourished women.
-Some mothers received presumptive deworming, screening, and treatment for common pregnancy infections.
-Our goal was to see how these interventions affect newborn birth weight and length, preterm birth, and other pregnancy and birth outcomes.
-Data analysis is currently ongoing, and preliminary results are expected in early 2023.
+Women were randomized to receive routine care, an enhanced nutrition package (a monthly supply of adequately iodized salt and a micronutrient fortified balanced energy protein supplement for undernourished mothers), enhanced infection management package (genito-urinary infection screening and treatment and intensive deworming), or borth packages.
+Our goal was to see how these interventions affect newborn birth weight and length, preterm birth, and other birth outcomes.
+Results from this study are forthcoming.

 ETHIOPIA CHILD DEVELOPMENT STUDIES